Skip to content

 USER --HTTP Request--> SERVER

-Beat --"Function Execution Task Enqueued\n(Scheduled)"--> REDIS_QUEUE
+Beat --"Function Execution Task Enqueue\n(Periodic)"--> REDIS_QUEUE

-For multi-replica deployment of DataFlux Func, since there is an SLB (or other reverse proxy service), any Server might receive the request.
+For a multi-replica deployment of DataFlux Func, since there is an SLB (or other reverse proxy service), any Server might receive the request.

 flowchart TB